techidaily/site-win-docs/source/_posts/unlocking-the-secrets-of-serp-snippets-for-superior-search-engine-optimization-techniques.md

 ![SERP snippets](https://cdn1.link-assistant.com/thumbs/w1139-c1/upload/seowiki/posts/111/ss1.png)

-The content of the SERP snippet is typically drawn from the title and meta description tags of the webpage, but it may also include other information such as the date the webpage was published or the name of the website.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/djPqRkskaBo?si=O6FEI-KVW0HwN417" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-Bov2KfWQ_Y?si=MnVczisgeJ-sGW2r" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+The content of the SERP snippet is typically drawn from the title and meta description tags of the webpage, but it may also include other information such as the date the webpage was published or the name of the website.

 ## What affects SERP snippets' appearance